IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 EOF
 ```

-Let's try to create the above sample ConfigMap in `secure-ns` namespace without signature as shown below.
+Let's try to create the above sample ConfigMap in `secure-ns` namespace without signature on cluster as shown below.
 You will see creation of sample configmap is blocked because no signature for this resource is stored in the cluster.

 ```